 grief and loss.
 I adapt therapy for the child's age and stage of development.

 I am trained in a range of therapies which have shown to be successful in treating mood related difficulties including Cognitive Behavioural Therapy (CBT), Systemic Therapy, Acceptance and Commitment Therapy (ACT), Narrative Therapy, Compassion Focused Therapy and Mindfulness.
-This means that I will create a treatment plan for you/your child that may combine a number of therapeutic approaches tailored to your specific needs, allowing you/your child to get the help you need quicker.
-My extensive training and experience allows me to tailor the evidence base to your needs rather than only giving you/your child one specific type of therapy which may not be helpful for you.
+This means that I will create a treatment plan for you that may combine a number of therapeutic approaches tailored to your specific needs, allowing you to get the help you need quicker.
+My extensive training and experience allows me to tailor the evidence base to your needs rather than only giving you one specific type of therapy which may not be helpful for you.

-I tend to offer a short number of sessions depending on you/ your child's needs (typically 6-8 although can be less or more if needed), we establish therapy goals and I help you/your child to learn the skills to reach your goals.
-In this way I aim to teach you/your child to be your own/their own therapist, using skills long beyond our time working together.
+I tend to offer a short number of sessions depending on your needs, typically 6-8 although this can be less or more if needed.
+We will establish therapy goals and I will help you learn the skills you need to reach your goals.
+In this way I aim to teach you to be your own therapist, using skills long beyond our time working together.
 You can always arrange a top up refresher session in the future if needed.

 and compassionate.
-I provide a safe, confidential and non-judgmental
+I will provide a safe, confidential and non-judgmental

-environment in which to explore clients' difficulties.
-The part of my job that I love most is when we look back and review all of the progress made over the
+space to explore your difficulties.
+The part of my job that I love the most is when we look back and review progress made over the

 Some types of complex psychological difficulties are best